 FOB Pricing (Freight on Board)

-• Customs Clearance: Getting product through customs can go smoothly…but this is not always the case.
-Inspections can occur, and you may have to provide additional documentation to prove claims you’ve made about your product, for example that it really falls into the HTS duty category you are claiming (i.e. waterproof jackets have a lower duty rate than non-waterproof jackets, so if you’ve claimed this just to get the lower duty rate, you could be in trouble).
-I’ve seen a whole slew of problems getting product through customs, it’s not always pretty and it can cause extensive delays in delivery.
+- Customs Clearance: Inspections can occur, and you may have to provide additional documentation to prove claims you’ve made about your product, for example that it really falls into the HTS duty category you are claiming (i.e. waterproof jackets have a lower duty rate than non-waterproof jackets, so if you’ve claimed this just to get the lower duty rate, you could be in trouble).
+I’ve seen a whole slew of problems getting products through customs and it can cause extensive delays in delivery.

-• Freight Forwarders: If all of this sounds like a lot to handle, you can hire what’s called a freight forwarder (Expeditors is a well known one) which will help with the process of getting product into the states.
-It does cost, but this can often be an expense that you can’t afford to live without.
+- Freight Forwarders: If all of this sounds like a lot to handle, you can hire a freight forwarder (Expeditors is a well known one).
+They’ll help manage the process of getting your products into the U.S. It adds to your costs, but takes a big weight off your shoulders.

 DDP / LDP (Delivered Duty Paid / Landed Duty Paid)